ChileanVirtualObservatory/jovial.chivo.cl/deployment.md

 `hub.debug` | While starting a user pod, the hub server can print additional information related to JOVIAL internal configurations, use this setting to enable or disable this messages. | `false`
 `hub.timeout` | Timeout in seconds to wait for the user pod to start and initialize communication with the hub, since it is possible to take a long time to provision or pull the user container we set it at a high value by default | `1200`
 `hub.cleanupServers` | Whether to shutdown single-user servers when the Hub shuts down.
 Disable if you want to be able to teardown the Hub while leaving the single-user servers running. | `true`
+`hub.defaultURL` | The URL the single-user server should start in.
+You can set this to `/lab` to have JupyterLab start by default, rather than Jupyter Notebook. | `''`

 To set configuration values through the command line: